seedcase-project/seedcase-website/community/contribute/team/events/2022-12-virtual/index.md

     -   One for software product
     -   Including product and reference docs, general usage, etc
     -   One for project website/docs
+-   For next session, do input/output schematic showing functions etc when brainstorming, sketched out

 ## Minutes from meeting